taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add Transaction/task.md

 Now let's create a function that will allow us to add a transaction to our plasma chain.

 1. Define an `addTransaction` function which takes an instance of `Transaction` as its only argument.

 2. Add the transaction to the current block's `transactionSet`.

+> Use the `currentBlock` defined in the third step of the Transaction Setup.
+On the `Block` you can access `transactionSet` as a member variable and simply push the new transaction onto it.